- Risk Factors

 What causes pelvic inflammatory disease?

-The majority of PID is sexually transmitted.
+The majority of PIDs are sexually transmitted.
 Nonsexual PID may occur in

 - Septic abortions

 - During the medical termination of pregnancy if there is improper sterilization of tools